larsvonschaff/Django-mockingbird/README.md

 ### Using the mocks

 The most straightforward way is to monkeypatch the object directly using its absolute path.
 In this example function_to_test is a function that can containt any amount of queries involving Model.
+With Django mockingbird it only takes one line of code for this type of test to pass.

 ```python